ginobilinie/BPNet/README.md

 ## Thanks

 Our work uses part of codes from https://github.com/ycszen/TorchSeg and https://github.com/MendelXu/ANN.
-Thanks for your great work!
+Thanks for the great work!